MattRisley/CyberWarriors_Capstone/README.md

 CMDA 4864 Capstone Project - Modeling the Risk of a Compromised Network Through Privilege Escalation

+## Report and Analysis

+Please refer to our report to understand the model we came up with and the analysis we performed.

+`/Report/Final_Project_Report.pdf`

 ## To Run Simulation on Local Machine

 1. Check python and pip are up-to-date.